 The tax year begins on July 1 and extends until the following June 30.
 These are the important dates to remember:

 ||Deadline for filing exemption claims and recordation of ownership documents

 ||Assessment set for use during next tax year

 ||Second half year tax bills mailed

 ||Certified assessment roll to County Council

 ||Tax Year Commences

 Deadline for filing dedication petitions

 TAX MAP KEY IS IMPORTANT

-- Homeowners should know their tax map key number.
+- Homeowners should know their Tax Map Key (TMK) number, also know as Parcel ID, PARID or PID.
 Real property is mapped and indexed numerically according to a tax key system which identifies your property.
-All matters concerning your property should be made in reference to the tax map key.
+All matters concerning your property should be made in reference to the Tax Map Key.